jiaxuwu/BVG_7003/README.md

 This page is created by Jiaxu Wu

-There are some python scripts for test in BVG_7003 @ Université Laval, including `Bio.Seq` and `Bio.Phylo` two parts.
+There are some python scripts for test in BVG_7003 @ Université Laval, which includes `Bio.Seq` and `Bio.Phylo` two parts.

 For Bio.SeqIO --see https://biopython.org/wiki/SeqIO